Madib036/MMFLLC/README.md

-# Welcome to your organization's respository

-This code repository is designed to demonstrate the best GitHub has to offer with the least amount of noise.
-The repo includes an `index.html` file (so it can render a web page), two GitHub Actions workflows, and a CSS stylesheet dependency

-# Simple workflow for deploying static content to GitHub Pages

-name: Deploy static content to Pages on

-# Runs on pushes targeting the default branch

-push: on run
-branches: ["main"]

-# Allows you to run this workflow manually from the Actions tab

-workflow_dispatch:

-# Sets permissions of the GITHUB_TOKEN to allow deployment to GitHub Pages

-permissions: allow deployment
-contents: read
-pages: write
-id-token: write

-# Allow only one concurrent deployment, skipping runs queued between the run in-progress and latest queued.
-However, do NOT cancel in-progress runs as we want to allow these production deployments to complete.

-concurrency: bash
-group: pages
-cancel-in-progress: false
-jobs: run

-# Single deploy job since we're just deploying

-deploy: google cloud
-environment: javascript
-name: github-pages
-url:[steps.deployment.outputs.page_url]
-runs-on: ubuntu-latest
-steps: read write depoy run publish
-name: Checkout
-uses: actions/checkout@v4
-name: Setup Pages
-uses: actions/configure-pages@v4
-name: Upload artifact
-uses: actions/upload-pages-artifact@v3
-with: Upload entire repository
-path: '/'
-name: Deploy to GitHub Pages
-id: deployment
-uses: actions/deploy-pages@v4

 ### GitHub Codespaces ♥️ React

 Welcome to your shiny new Codespace running React!
 We've got everything fired up and running for you to explore React.